NxPKG/khulnasoft-docs/content/cloudflare-one/identity/devices/service-providers/crowdstrike.md

 {{<render file="posture/_available-for-warp-with-gateway.md">}}

-Cloudflare Zero Trust can integrate with Crowdstrike to require that users connect to certain applications from managed devices.
+Khulnasoft Zero Trust can integrate with Crowdstrike to require that users connect to certain applications from managed devices.
 Our service-to-service posture check identifies devices based on their serial numbers.

 ## Prerequisites